Access APIs from within a module

 The following steps show you how to use the following APIs from a module:

-1. Add the following imports and the create_viam_client_from_module method:
+1. Add the following imports:

 import os